RUN BETTER WITH OUR NEWSLETTER

 These exercises strengthen your shoulders, back and biceps.
 In overhead shoulder press you can add more weights and perform it in a sitting position if you prefer.
 The lateral and front raises aren't that easy, so be careful with the dumbbell size!
 Perform 2-4 rounds of 10-15 repetitions of each exercises.
 Of course, remember to stretch afterwards.
 Have fun!

-A great idea for increasing your upper body strength is including activities other than running in your life.
-Some sports like climbing, swimming, tennis or yoga engage your upper body more than just pure running.
-Cross-training is a fantastic option for people who don’t like going to the gym or training at home.
-There are many options available out there, just find out what’s the best for you!
+A great idea for increasing your upper body strength is including activities other than running in your fitness routine.
+Some sports like climbing, swimming, tennis or yoga can helpt to engage your upper body more than just pure running.
+Cross-training is a fantastic option for people who don't like going to the gym or training at home.
+There are many options available out there, just find out what's the best for you!

 It's good to implement stretching after every workout.
 It brings tight muscles back to their optimal stretch, reduces soreness the day after, and limits the risk of getting injured.
 Remember to hold each stretch around 30 seconds.